AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 Before you can receive [!DNL Workfront] notifications in [!DNL Slack], you must

-* Configure [!DNL Workfront] for Slack\
+* Configure [!DNL Workfront for Slack]\
-   For instructions on configuring Workfront for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+   For instructions on configuring [!DNL Workfront for Slack], see [Configure [!DNL Adobe Workfront for Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

 ## Configure [!DNL Workfront] notifications for [!DNL Slack] {#configure-workfront-notifications-for-slack}

-1. (Conditional) After [!DNL Workfront] has been added to your Slack instance, log into [!DNL Workfront] from Slack.\
+1. (Conditional) After [!DNL Workfront] has been added to your [!DNL Slack] instance, log into [!DNL Workfront] from [!DNL Slack].\
-   For information about logging into Workfront from Slack, see [Access Adobe Workfront from Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).
+   For information about logging into [!DNL Workfront] from [!DNL Slack], see [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

 1. From any channel, start typing one of the following commands in the message field:&nbsp;